e1z0/cctv-ui/README.md

 # Long description

 It was designed long before [frigate](https://github.com/blakeblackshear/frigate) has built in abillity to view snapshots or record clips.
 It was designed for home use only with 1 to 10 cameras.
-It have abillity to easily navigate the interface with keyboard shortcuts or mouse.
-You can add clips/snapshots to favorites, make a comment view chart statistics depending on detected object and many more.
+It have abillity to easily navigate the interface with keyboard shortcuts or mouse, quick previews (videos, pictures) on mouse cursor some.
+You can add clips/snapshots to favorites, make a comment, view chart statistics depending on detected object and many more.
+It was written in pure PHP and is compatible up to php 8.0 version.

 # Installation